appgate/fp-rba-didsdk-example-flutter-native-wrapper/README.md

 ## iOS

-Copy the required the `.xcframework` files at the following location:
+Once you have downloaded the folder `didsdk`, copy the required  `.xcframework` files at the following location:

 ![did_xcframeworks_ios.png](img/did_xcframeworks_ios.png)